PixelExperience/development/keystone/README.md

 branches for each device.

-We can unify the development of all devices from the same SoC family with the help of filesystem overlays and specifically with OverlayFS.
+We can unify the development of all devices from the same SoC family with the help of filesystem overlays.
+Specifically, we can use OverlayFS.
 Here we shall focus on OverayFS at a high level.
 See the
 [documentation on kernel.org](https://www.kernel.org/doc/Documentation/filesystems/overlayfs.txt)
 for details on how OverlayFS works.